fogfish/makefile/README.md

 ## Build library / application

-The library or standalone application is simples unit that implements some use-case, provides interface and exposes dependencies to other application.
+The library or standalone application is simplest unit that implements some use-case, provides interface and exposes dependencies to other application.
 Please see Erlang manual for detail about the application concept http://www.erlang.org/doc/design_principles/applications.html

 Copy Makefile to root folder of application